kelmore5/ebay-keyword-crawler/README.md

 ## Proof of Concept

-Below are some pictures to give a proof of concept:
+Below are some pictures to give a proof of concept.
+You can also see more pictures in the "demoes" folder above, as well as the sample Excel sheet from the screenshot below.

 Here's a pic of the forum from ebay before download

 ![Ebay Bidding and Buying Forum](/demoes/ebay_bidding_and_buying.png "Ebay Bidding and Buying Forum")

-And the resulting database in SQL
+and the resulting database in SQL

 ![Posts SQL Database](/demoes/posts_database.png "Posts SQL Database")

-Some examples of the messages from ebay being parsed
+Some examples of the messages being parsed from ebay

 ![Ebay Messages Example 1](/demoes/ebay_messages_1.png "Ebay Messages Example")